bluesky/bluesky-widgets/docs/source/goals.rst

    applications, or by integrating some of these widgets into an existing application.
 #.
 Anything you can do with a mouse, you can do with code through a
    programmatic interface.
-This widgets are intended to be run alongside an embedded IPython console or launched within IPython or Jupyter (but they don't *have* to be).
+These widgets are intended to be run alongside an embedded IPython console or launched within IPython or Jupyter (but they don't *have* to be).
 #.
 GUI frameworks come and go faster than underlying business and science